TurboGears/tg2docs/docs/turbogears/templating.rst

 Templating
 ==========

-TurboGears enables template rendering though the :class:`tg.decorators.expose` decorator to link controller methods to template and through the :func:`tg.render_template` function.
+TurboGears enables template rendering through the :class:`tg.decorators.expose` decorator to link controller methods to template and through the :func:`tg.render_template` function.

-Each template is rendered using a *template engine*, TurboGears provides some builtin engines but additional can be configured.
+Each template is rendered using a *template engine*, TurboGears provides some built-in engines but additional engines can be configured.
 The ``default_renderer`` for TurboGears applications is ``Kajiki`` which permits to write templates in pure xhtml and validates them to detect issues at compile time and prevent serving broken pages.
 For documentation on Kajiki templates see the :ref:`Kajiki Template Language <kajiki-language>`.